jks-liu/markdown-it-replace-link/README.md

 <p><a href="http://me.com/test">Hello</a></p>
 ```

-Both images and html links will be processed.
+Both images and html links will be processed by default

-If using this in a browser, the script will create a variable
-`window.markdownitReplaceLink` that can be passed to `.use()`.

 ### Testing